OHDSI/WhiteRabbit/docs/WhiteRabbit.md

   * _**Server location:**_ this field contains the host name and database name (<host>/<database>)
   * _**User name:**_ name of the user used to log into the server
   * _**Password:**_ password for the supplied user name
-  * _**Database name:**_ this field contains the schema containing the source tables
+  * _**Database name:**_ this field contains the schema containing the tables

 #### Google BigQuery

-Google BigQuery (GBQ) supports two different connection/authentication methods -- application default credentials and service account authentication.
+Google BigQuery (GBQ) supports two different connection/authentication methods: application default credentials and service account authentication.
 The former method is considered more secure because it writes auditing events to stackdriver.
 The specific method used is determined by the arguments provided to the configuration panel as described below.